emmakulla/Team-Cool-25/content/team_posts/phase3.md

 ![birthratepredictor](/InitialBirthPredictor.png)  ![birthratechange](/ChangedSpending.png)

 This page is our birth rate predictor, which uses our first ML model to predict the birth rate based on the different factors the user inputs.
-It uses the /m1weights GET request route to do so.
+It uses the /m1weights GET request route in the View Model Weights expander.

 # Visualizations